Recession proof business: Tips to prepare and build a resilient company

-What’s the difference between a slowdown and a recession
+Difference between a slowdown vs a recession

 Slowdowns or recessions are a natural part of an economic cycle, with Marc Cowling, Professor of Economics and Productivity at Oxford Brookes University, noting there are generally more ups than downs.
 "Recessions, for example, are felt for about 12-18 months, then they're followed by a 2-year recovery, a 4-year boom, a year of overheating, and then a new recession."